OneLife brings wells, Living Water to India

 "That's why I think this project is so awesome. ...
 When we leave, not only have we shared the Gospel of Jesus Christ, but we've also left them with a working pump.
 And both of those things are life-giving."

-Blanton admits he can barely fix a toilet, let alone a water pump in India.
+Blanton admits he can barely fix a toilet, let alone a water pump in South Asia.
 But he says that's no excuse to not get involved.

 "For us in America, I don't know that there is a ton of risk to dig in your pocket and pull out a few bucks that you probably wouldn't miss and put it down so that people can have water and the Gospel.
 The risk, I think, is not doing that.
 The risk is saying, ah, someone else will do it; someone else will take care of it.
 The risk is not laying hold of what God has asked you to do specifically."

 The real requirement, he adds, is a compassionate heart and desire to make a difference in someone's life.
-Blanton says God awakened his own passion for India about five years ago during his first trip to the slums in Mumbai.
+Blanton says God awakened his own passion for South Asia about five years ago during his first trip to the slums in a mega city.
 It was the first time he'd been confronted with true poverty.

 "God began to chip away some of the stone around my heart that I didn't even know was there in terms of caring for others," he says.
 "He was saying, 'I have something greater than any song you could ever write or sing.'